w3f/chainspec-generator/README.md

-# kusama-genesis-spec
+# Genesis Chainspec Generator

-CLI for generating the Kusama chain specification from Ethereum state.
+CLI for generating the Polkadot and Kusama chain specification from the state of the DOT Allocation and Claims contracts.

 ## Running